maphew/shortcutter/README.md

   pip install shortcutter
   ```
 Note: if `pip3 install --user` (simply `pip3 install` on Ubuntu) then you might need to add `%APPDATA%\Python\Python36\Scripts` (on Windows) / `~/.local/bin` (on Linux) to the PATH.

+Shortcutter should work on Python 2 or can easily be bugfixed if you post an issue.

 Command line interface